EinfachEli08/OmegaOS_Appearance/README.md

 # OmegaOS Appearance

-A new Era of Desktop customization is arriving Appearance is the Desktop customizator for OmegaOS
+A new Era of Desktop customization is arriving\n Appearance is the Desktop customizator for OmegaOS